qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Rscript/initial_soil_script.md

     ## lmer1.1 34 -42.640 44.548 55.320 -110.640 77.544     16  4.596e-10 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+> S550: The three-way intercation probably won't be necessary when
+> choosing the final model.
+How sure are we that even the two-way
+> interaction is necessary?
+Perhaps we could just do an additive model?

 Mixed-effects model with nested factor: